-Autumn Term Spring Term Summer Term Year 7 Civil Remediation (I/ATP) and Tenstar Construction Simulator GXO Presentation/Q&A (I/ATP) - Employers from GXO came into school to show our pupils what alternative training options such as apprenticeships they offer.
-Careers Week Activities: During the week 4th March - 8th March 2024 each department designed career based starter activities to show pupils what roles and qualifications there are in each subject we offer at school.
-Careers focused Personal Development Lessons: Pupils have looked at what are life skills.
+Autumn Term Spring Term Summer Term Year 7 Civil Remediation (I/ATP) and Tenstar Construction Simulator Careers Week Activities: 14 th October - 18 th October 2024 Departments showing pupils people they may know/famous people and what qualifications/ what they have achieved in their field.
+GXO Presentation/Q&A (I/ATP) - Employers from GXO came into school to show our pupils what alternative training options such as apprenticeships they offer.
+Careers Week Activities: During the week 10 th February - 14th March 2024 the focus for this week is St Gregory's Alumni Careers focused Personal Development Lessons: Pupils have looked at what are life skills.
 What are hard and soft skills and why both these types of skills are needed in their future careers?
-Year 8 BBC Bitesize Career Roadshow: Pupils were informed about different careers within the media industry.
-For examples Producers, Media team Manager and a Careers Week Activities: During the week 4th March - 8th March 2024 each department designed career based starter activities to show pupils what roles and Independent training provider Talk TBC
+Careers Week Activities: 19 th May - 23 rd May 2025 - Apprenticeships Year 8 BBC Bitesize Career Roadshow: Pupils were informed about different careers within the media industry.
+For examples Producers, Media team Manager and a key features investigator.
+Each member of the panel explained the different routes/qualifications they had taken to do their role.
+Pupils were Careers Week Activities: During the week 10th February - 14th March 2024 the focus for this week is St Gregory's Alumni Careers focused Personal Development Lessons: Pupils looked at what a growth mindset was and why it is important to develop a positive mindset.
+Pupils have looked at what Careers Week Activities: 19th May - 23rd May 2025 - Apprenticeships Createc - Robotic Dog talk about jobs in engineering.